The Cholesterol Hypothesis Epic Fail

 Lowering stress and inflammation, whilst improving thyroid function, can, on the other hand, lower cholesterol levels (from both less production and increased conversion), and this can be beneficial.
 The answers are not always clear-cut, which can be a serious problem in a world where black and white, one size fits all simple solutions, are seen as preferable and are heavily promoted.
 This approach however, has been known to lead to ‘mistakes’.

 “…The biggest mistake made by medical science in the previous century….the cholesterol hypothesis relies on very weak data—and sometimes considerably distorted data….cholesterol plays a very positive role in health.”

-Is your doctor aware of the biological significance of cholesterol, and its role in the defence against stress and the onset of disease?
+Is your doctor aware of the biological significance of cholesterol, and the many ways that it can defend against stress and the onset or progression of disease?